zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service.md

 [https://myextension.hosting.portal.azure.net/myextension/friendlyname?l=en&trustedAuthority=portal.azure.com](https://myextension.hosting.portal.azure.net/myextension/friendlyname?l=en&trustedAuthority=portal.azure.com)

-#### Step 7: Registering your extension with the hosting service
+#### Step 7: Creating and configuration a storage account

-Extensions that intend to use extension hosting service should publish the extracted deployment artifacts (zip file) that are generated during the build along with `config.json` to a public endpoint.
+Extensions that intend to use extension hosting service should publish the packaged deployment artifacts (zip file) that are generated during the build along with `config.json` to a public read only container in a storage account.
 Make sure that all the zip files and `config.json` are at the same level.

+Since the hosting service requires a single storage account to hold all the extension deployment artifacts, this constitutes a single point of failure where if the storage account is down for any reason, the extension cannot be updated.
+To overcome this limitation, the storage team built a feature allowing storage account owners to fail over to a secondary region in case the primary region that hosts the storage account is down.

+You can find more information about the feature and how to onboard here https://azure.microsoft.com/en-us/blog/account-failover-now-in-public-preview-for-azure-storage/

+#### Step 8: Registering your extension with the hosting service

 Once you have these files available on a public endpoint, file a request to register this endpoint using the following [link](https://aka.ms/extension-hosting-service/onboarding).